sabasehrish/root_serialization/README.md

 #### PDSOutputer
 Writes the _event_ data products into a PDS file.
-Specify both the name of the Outputer and the file to write
+Specify both the name of the Outputer and the file to write as well as compression options:
+- compressionLevel: compression level.
+Allowed value depends on algorithm.
+For now ZSTD is the only one and allows values
+  - 0 - 19 (negative values and values 20-22 are possible but not considered good choices by the zstandard authors)
+- compressionAlgorithm: name of compression algorithm.
+Allowed valued "", "None", "ZSTD", "LZ4"
 ```
 > threaded_io_test ReplicatedRootSource=test.root 1 1 0 10 PDSOutputer=test.pds
 ```